The Duration of the ACT Exam

 Importance of Understanding the Time Constraints on ACT Sections

 The ACT comprises four multiple-choice tests in four different areas, namely English, Mathematics, Reading and Science.
-How long is the ACT exam?
+What is the duration of the entire examination?
 Altogether, the total test time of these four tests is 2 hours 55 minutes.
 There is a 10-minute break between the second and third tests.

 For those taking the Writing Test, there is a five-minute break after the fourth test.